| SLOVENIA - Where is Slovenia and how do I get there? |

 Croatia to the south and Hungary to the east.

-Slovenia's capital Ljubljana is served by several airlines and is linked to many cities
+Slovenia's capital Ljubljana was served by several airlines with regular links to many cities

-Beer, Wine and Spirits are widely available from most supermarkets, restaurants and
+vino and with good reason, it is very gooood!
+Beer, Wine and Spirits are widely available from most supermarkets, restaurants

-pubs with all the local brands widely supported with some of the popular foreign brands
+and pubs with all the local brands widely supported plus of course popular foreign brands.

 There are over 40,000 wineries in Slovenia and they are mostly located in 3 main wine growing areas: